AvaProtocol/OAK-docs/_docs/manage-with-systemd.md

 systemd will automatically start your collator when you restart your system or if the process is killed.
-Here are some other commands that might be useful while operating an OAK node.
+Here are some other commands that might be useful while operating an Ava Protocol node.

 * `systemctl status oak-collator --no-pager --full`